 The same principle can be true of a home.
 Sometimes, when simple things are not operating properly, it can lead to bigger problems if not repaired.
-Gutters and downspouts are a good example of this.
+Gutters and downspouts are good examples of this.

-Gutters and downspouts divert rain water away from the foundation.
+Gutters and downspouts divert rainwater away from the foundation.
 While this may seem like no big deal, when you consider the amount of water that a roof displaces, the importance quickly becomes obvious!
-By some estimates, a 1,000 sq. ft. home displaces about 600 gallons of water for every inches of rain.
+By some estimates, a 1,000 sq. ft. home displaces about 600 gallons of water for every inch of rain.
 Imagine a considerable amount of that 600 gallons of water oozing into a basement.
 That can cause a lot of damage!

 Excessive moisture can lead to an even more dangerous and costly repair, namely, mold growth.
 The picture below is of the same home.
 This is what can happen when there is excessive moisture in a basement.
 My wife scolded me for not wearing a respirator when I went in, and rightly so.
 I could actually smell the growth from the outside.
 I should have worn my mask.
 (A good reminder to carry the appropriate type of respirator in our vehicles if there is a chance that we might encounter this type of thing)

-When appraising a home, when I see excessive dampness in a basement, the very first thing I look for is the condition of the gutters and downspouts.
-I have seen people spend many thousands of dollars installing elaborate basement water proofing systems when there is a possibility that simply having functional gutters and downspout would have accomplished the same goal.
+When appraising a home, when I see excessive dampness in a basement, the first thing I look for is the condition of the gutters and downspouts.
+I have seen people spend many thousands of dollars installing elaborate basement waterproofing systems when there is a possibility that simply having functional gutters and downspouts would have accomplished the same goal.
 According to www.fixr.com, the average cost to waterproof a 1,200 sq. ft. basement is $3,000 to $5,000.

 How much money it will cost to remediate mold?

 According to www.remodelingexpense.com it could range from $500 to $5,000 dollars (or more I might add).
 See their chart for some estimates below.